AminMahpour/PyMAP/docs/Annotation.rst

     Get a list of probe ids associated with a gene.

     :param gene_name: Gene name string
-    :rtype: A list of probe ids.
+    :return: A list of probe ids.

+.. function:: get_probes_id_from_loc(probe_loc)

+    Get all probes associated with genomic locations.

+    :param probe_loc: Genomic Location.
+    :return: a lst of probe ids.